5 Areal data

 A popular spatial model is the Besag-York-Mollié (BYM) model (Besag, York, and Mollié 1991) which takes into account that data may be spatially correlated and observations in neighboring areas may be more similar than observations in areas that are farther away.
 This model includes a spatial random effect that smoothes the data according to a neighborhood structure, and an unstructured exchangeable component that models uncorrelated noise .
 In spatio-temporal settings where disease counts are observed over time, spatio-temporal models that account not only for spatial structure but also for temporal correlations and spatio-temporal interactions are used.

 This chapter shows how to compute neighborhood matrices, expected counts, and SIRs.
-Then it shows how fit spatial and spatio-temporal disease risk models using the R-INLA package (Havard Rue, Lindgren, and Teixeira Krainski 2023).
-The examples in this chapter use data of lung cancer in Pennsylvania counties, USA, obtained from the SpatialEpi package (Kim, Wakefield, and Moise 2023), and show results with maps created with the ggplot2 package (Wickham, Chang, et al. 2023).
+Then it shows how fit spatial and spatio-temporal disease risk models using the R-INLA package (Havard Rue, Lindgren, and Teixeira Krainski 2024).
+The examples in this chapter use data of lung cancer in Pennsylvania counties, USA, obtained from the SpatialEpi package (Kim, Wakefield, and Moise 2023), and show results with maps created with the ggplot2 package (Wickham et al. 2024).
 At the end of the chapter, areal data issues are discussed including the Misaligned Data Problem (MIDP) which occurs when spatial data are analyzed at a scale different from that at which they were originally collected, and the Modifiable Areal Unit Problem (MAUP) and the ecological fallacy whereby conclusions may change if one aggregates the same underlying data to a new level of spatial aggregation.

 5.1 Spatial neighborhood matrices